quangis/transforge/docs/tutorial.md

     alt="A visualization of the transformation graph.">
 </p>

-The distance is an ordinal value that was considered before finding the minimum.
-In other words, this graph tells us what happens inside the workflow *conceptually*.[^4]
+This graph tells us what happens inside the workflow *conceptually*: the size is an ordinal value that was derived from our inputs and considered before finding the ratio between them.

-Of course, the example is trivial: there is only one tool, and the operators do not generalize well.
+Of course, this is a toy problem: the workflow contains only one trivial tool, and the operators do not generalize well.
 In what follows, we will go into more advanced features.

-[^3]: Consult `python -m transformation_algebra -h` for more information
-    on how the command-line interface works.
-You can also interface with Python directly; checking out the source code for the command-line interface should give you a headstart.

-[^4]: You might notice that there is a dashed node before the distance.
-    This is due to the fact that `distance` was an argument to another transformation, so it may internally use information that was passed to `minimum`, which indeed it does: `distance` needs to know about the incident location as well as the hospital locations.

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *